iwill/iwill/README.md

 ### Hi 👋🏿, I am Mr. Míng (iwill), an iOS Developer

-- 🔭 I’m currently working on BTC - [BaijiaYun](https://www.baijiayun.com/) Technical Committee
+- 🔭 I’m currently working on BTC - [BaijiaYun](https://www.baijiayun.com/) Technical Committee.
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift.
-- 💬 Ask me about ObjC, Swift, JavaScript and Keyboard Shortcuts in macOS
+- 💬 Ask me about Swift, ObjC, JavaScript and Keyboard Shortcuts in macOS.
-- ⚡ Fun fact: I'm not funny
+- ⚡ Fun fact: My soul is funny, but not I.

 <p><!-- add `p` for margin-bottom -->
   <a href="#"><!-- add `a` for inline-block -->